 Who suffers?
 (Cui patitur?)

-While modern commerical transactions (in the main) are mandated on the idea that commerce is not a zero-sum game, for any decision that we make there is an opportunity cost to us the decision maker, and potentially to some other party or parties.
+While modern commercial transactions (in the main) are mandated on the idea that commerce is not a zero-sum game, for any decision that we make there is an opportunity cost to us the decision maker, and potentially to some other party or parties.
 In our Getchure Widgets question, deciding to value the long-term benefits over the short-term gains might mean that the person in favour of the short-term decision at Getchure Widgets loses face.
 Our question then becomes, can we eliminate this loss?
 If we can’t, can we minimise it?
 Can we spread the risk of loss for any decision so that its impact doesn’t fall solely on one person (or organisation)?
 Can we apportion potential loss to those best equipped to deal with it?
 And if we can, is it a moral choice to do so?

 When we make a decision to remove or change functionality, or reduce scope, recognise that we are adversely affecting some hypothetical person’s experience of our product.
 Conversely, we may be enhancing someone else’s experience.
 Is the balance of harms equally weighted?
 Questions of accessibility are clear examples here, where the harm done to a user by removing accessible features clearly outweighs the harm to a user of ignoring or disabling accessible options they do not need.
 If the loss of functionality, and therefore the harm, is temporary, then we can say that the loss is mitigated, and thereby potentially justifiable.
 But we need to ensure that we are not facilely attributing mitigations to actual features lost (and harms done thereby).
 We must be sure that any mitigation of losses is real and not imagined before we make a decision to proceed.